RockLee0/RockLee0/README.md

   - Design and deploy machine learning solutions for NLP, Computer Vision, and more.
   - Build robust full-stack web applications with modern frameworks.
 - 🎯 **Mission:** To create impactful tech that transforms industries like healthcare, fintech, and beyond.
 - 🌱 **Currently Learning:** Advanced ML architectures, cloud-native solutions, and Web3 integration.
+- **📊 Analytical Expertise:** Proficient in data wrangling, statistical modeling, and crafting interactive dashboards to derive actionable insights.
+- **🔍 Insights-Driven:** Passionate about turning raw data into stories that drive decision-making and innovation.

 ---